kf-cuanschutz/CU-Anschutz-HPC-documentation/README.md

 With this repository, HPC Anschutz users will fine shorts and concise documentation on bioinformatics Alpine related topics.
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-This repository is composed of two blocks: (1) An FAQ block and (2) A Quickbytes tutorial block.
+This repository is composed of two blocks: (1) An FAQ block, (2) An Alpine pipeline optimization FAQ and (3) A Quickbytes tutorial block.

 ## I- FAQ: